What is a museum?

 Although the MA does not set up placements, you can find tips and resources on our website on how to get started as a volunteer.

-Click here for more information on applying for volunteer placements
+Click here for more information on volunteering

 It is best to approach individual museums and galleries directly to find out if they need new volunteers.
 Many large museums have volunteer managers.
 Don't get put off if national museums have no volunteer vacancies - many local authority and independent museums will welcome your services.